-Criteria for Evaluating Block A3 Critical Thinking and Composition GE Course Proposals
+Criteria for Evaluating Area 1B Critical Thinking GE Course Proposals

 In general, course proposals for courses submitted as satisfying specific general education requirements must provide:

-• Clear evidence that student learning outcomes specific to the block or GE Requirement are being taught and assessed
+- Clear evidence that student learning outcomes specific to the area or GE Requirement are being taught and assessed

-• Evidence of specific training, currency and/or experience in the basic intellectual and pedagogic competencies in the specific block or designated area
+- Evidence of specific training, currency and/or experience in the basic intellectual and pedagogic competencies in the specific or designated subject area

 GE Governing Principles